-We are a specialty pharmaceutical company applying our platform technology, based on humanized lung surfactants, to develop potential novel respiratory therapies and pulmonary drug delivery products.
-Surfactants are substances that are produced naturally in the lungs and are essential to the lungs' ability to absorb oxygen.
-We believe that our platform technology has the potential to generate products for the critical care and neonatal markets as well as products for use in the broad non-critical care, ambulatory markets.
-We are presently developing a dedicated sales and marketing capability through a collaboration with Quintiles Transnational Corp. to commercialize our lead product currently under development in the critical care and neonatal markets in the United States.
-We have entered into a strategic alliance to commercialize such products in the critical care and neonatal markets in Southern Europe and Latin America and plan to establish further strategic alliances to commercialize in the rest of the world.
+We believe that our platform technology has the potential to generate products for the critical care markets as well as for use in the broad non-critical care, ambulatory markets.
+We are presently developing a dedicated sales and marketing capability through a collaboration with Quintiles Transnational to commercialize Surfaxin for Respiratory Distress Syndrome and Meconium Aspiration Syndrome in the United States.
+We also have expanded our strategic alliance with Laboratorios del Dr. Esteve to commercialize Surfaxin in Europe, Central and South America, and Mexico.
 In the non-critical care, ambulatory markets, we plan to establish strategic alliances for the development and commercialization of our products.